 Welcome.
 I am an Associate Professor in the Political Science department at the University of Kentucky.
-I also serve as the Director of Graduate Studies and the Director of the Peace Studies program at UK .
+I also serve as the department chair.
 My research currently focuses on domestic conflict/instability, coups d'état, regime types and democratization, and international education policy.
 You can find a list of my published and working papers at the link on the right.

 My most recent work has been focused on coups d'état, civil war onset, and civil war duration.
 My book, How International Relations Affect Civil Conflict: Cheap Signals, Costly Consequences, was published by Lexington Books in 2009.
 Other published work can be found in The Journal of Politics, The British Journal of Political Science, Social Science Quarterly, International Studies Quarterly, The Journal of Conflict Resolution, Comparative Political Studies, The Journal of Peace Research, Foreign Policy Analysis, and Conflict Management and Peace Science.